If you are looking for a RUNNING-ONLY-CLUB, we might not be quite the ticket - If you are looking for a RUNNING-AND-DRINKING-CLUB, READ ON!

 A typical BH3 run can last up to 2 hours or longer if we have many drink-stops.
 We only lay one trail, which usually is cunningly laid to cater both for Walkie Talkies and FRBs.
 Drink stops are welcome sights on our runs, either at a pub or as an improvised mobile affair.
 After the run, the Hare supplies the beer for the circle and usually provides a light supper for the pack at his or her abode.
 As we no longer have a Beer Master, Hashers bring their own beer for any after-run drinking on our regular runs.

-So far in 2015 we have completed 8 runs and the size of our pack has varied between 11 and 23 hashers with an average of 18 hashers per run.
+So far, in 2015, we have completed 14 runs and the size of our pack has varied between 11 and 24 hashers with an average of 18 hashers per run.

-Hashers who have elected not to pay the yearly membership fee and visitors will pay as you go whenever you show!
-The first run is free, after that the fee is NOK 40 per run for hashers who elect not to pay the yearly membership fee.
+Everyone who has not paid the yearly membership fee, will Pay-As-They-Go-Whenever-They-Show!
+The first run is free, after that, the fee is NOK 40 per run.
 All proceeds are put back into BH3 and have usually been used to sponsor the Killer Hill weekend (if need be) and our Christmas run.

 If you would like to try hashing in Bergen, please feel free to contact one of us for more information.
 See the Mismanagement for email addresses.
 If you are wondering what this hashing lark is all about, check here for more details.